Demonstrators gather in Brentwood in response to noosed effigy

 According to the 2018 American Community Survey, Brentwood’s roughly 60,000-resident population is 71.1% white, compared to the city’s 10.7% Black population.

-Allam said Friday that despite Biden’s anticipated win, a Biden’s presidency will not the problems disenfranchised groups often face.
+Allam said Friday that despite Biden’s anticipated win, a Biden presidency will not the problems disenfranchised groups often face.

 “I think that it has been well communicated in the community that Biden’s victory in the election is not going to solve all of our problems,” Allam said.
 “There is no other year that has pointed out so effortlessly the flaws in our current [political] system.”